com3dian/SoftKShell/README.md

 # Influential Node Detection on Graph on Event Sequence
 This repository contains the implementation of the Soft K-shell algorithm and supplementary information \& results from its application to real-world datasets.

+### Abstract

+Numerous research efforts have centered on identifying the most influential players in networked social systems.
+This problem is immensely crucial in the research of complex networks.
+Most existing techniques either model social dynamics on static networks only and ignore the underlying time-serial nature or model the social interactions as temporal edges without considering the influential relationship between them.
+In this paper, we propose a novel perspective of modeling social interaction data as the graph on event sequence, as well as the Soft K-Shell algorithm that analyzes not only the network’s local and global structural aspects, but also the underlying spreading dynamics.
+The extensive experiments validated the efficiency and feasibility of our method in various social networks from real world data.
+To the best of our knowledge, this work is the first of its kind.

 ### Algorithm pseudocode
 We give the pseudocode of the proposed Soft K-shell algorithm here.